skip to main content

 LIGHT

-Place your Hibiscus in a full sun location that receives 6 or more hours of direct sunlight per day.
+Place your Hibiscus in a full sun location that receives 6 or more hours of direct sunlight per day ideally to where the light is filtered.
 The Hibiscus can tolerate partial sun exposure, but flowering will be reduced.
 The plant will not produce flowers in a fully shaded location.

 WATER